-The total General Fund budgeted expenditures for 2019 are \$16,136,856 (including an allowable fund balance carry forward of \$1.605 million classified as "miscellaneous expense".)
-This is a 2.8% increase (\$452,764 including \$50,000 more in carry forward cash for a net operating expenditure increase of \$402,764) from the 2018 adopted budget of \$15,684,092 (including fund balance carry forward).
-The 2018 budget had one-time expenditures of about \$1,100,000 included in the total expenditures, but the additional allowable revenues from increased property valuations allow some one-time expenditures in 2019 as well.
+The total General Fund budgeted expenditures for 2020 are \$17,221,516 (including an allowable fund balance carry forward of \$1.655 million classified as "miscellaneous expense").
+This is a 2.8% increase (\$1,084,660 including \$50,000 more in carry forward cash for a net operating expenditure increase of \$1,034,660) from the 2019 adopted budget of \$16,136,856 (including fund balance carry forward).
+The 2019 budget had one-time expenditures of about \$935,000 included in the total expenditures, but the additional allowable revenues from increased property valuations and the one-time cash transfer from the close out of the Debt Service Fund allow some one-time expenditures in 2020 as well.

-The "miscellaneous expense" of \$1.6 million for fund balance carry forward represents the amount needed to carry over into the beginning of 2020, to pay expenses prior to tax revenues being received the third week of January or for unexpected cost increases or emergencies.
-The 2019 budgeted General Fund ending cash carry forward is increased by \$50,000 from \$1.55 million in accordance with allowable ending cash.
+The "miscellaneous expense" of \$1.65 million for fund balance carry forward represents the amount needed to carry over into the beginning of 2021, to pay expenses prior to tax revenues being received the third week of January or for unexpected cost increases or emergencies.
+The 2020 budgeted General Fund ending cash carry forward is increased by \$50,000 from \$1.6 million in accordance with allowable ending cash.
 The fund balance carry forward and miscellaneous lines in the budget cannot be more than 15% of the total General Fund expenditure budget.
-TSCPL's combined percentage is 9.9%.
+TSCPL's combined percentage is 8.7%.

 Gross Salaries (Employer-paid benefits are budgeted in the Employee Benefit Fund.)

-The budget includes a maximum of 234 full-time and part-time employees (this does not represent an actual FTE position count, but rather a count of positions in which each represents one, regardless of the percentage of time assigned).
-The 2018 budget also included 234 full-time and part-time positions.
-At any given time, approximately 225 positions are usually filled due to turnover and seasonal staffing.
+The budget includes a maximum of 233 full-time and part-time employees (this does not represent an actual FTE position count, but rather a count of positions in which each represents one, regardless of the percentage of time assigned).
+The 2019 budget included 234 full-time and part-time positions.
+At any given time, approximately 205 positions are usually filled due to turnover and seasonal staffing.

-- Salary expenditures comprise 52.4% of the expenditure budget in 2019; 53.7% of the expenditure budget in 2018; (or 58.1% and 59.6% respectively, when fund balance carry forward is subtracted from total expenditures.) - The proposed 2019 salary schedule has been adjusted to a recommended minimum pay per position plus a 2% increase, per the Springsted classification and compensation study. - The careful consideration and review of every vacant position, as well as five retirements in 2017 and at least four in 2018, have kept gross salaries starting only about \$26,789 above those budgeted for 2018 (with the annualization of 2018 merit pay, but before any 2019 merit raise).
-Because five positions are not funded in 2019, the comparison of starting gross wages is below 2018 by about \$275,000.
-These savings help fund a modest merit increase for staff in 2019.
-Staffing levels remain constant with no increase. - Merit pay increases are included in a range of 0-3% based on performance.
-The budget is created using a 2.48% increase on each employee's job anniversary date.
+- Salary expenditures comprise 46.8% of the expenditure budget in 2020; 52.4% of the expenditure budget in 2019; (or 51.2% and 58.1% respectively, when fund balance carry forward is subtracted from total expenditures.) - The careful consideration and review of every vacant position, as well as four retirements in 2018 and at least four in 2019, have kept gross salaries starting only about \$88,410 above those budgeted for 2019 (with the annualization of 2019 merit pay, but before any 2020 merit raise). - Merit pay increases are included in a range of 0-3% based on performance.
+The budget is created using a 2.51% increase on each employee's job anniversary date.
 Increases are granted strictly based on performance and no increase is guaranteed.
-The cost of the pay increases to be paid in 2019 is estimated at about \$107,300.

-- The shrinkage concept, which in previous years funded 98.5% of the gross salaries and related percentage-based fringe benefits for regular staff, has been continued for 2019 as a way to anticipate savings and better plan/fund library operations and the funding matrix initiatives to fulfill the strategic plan.
-It will also assist with avoiding last minute, end-of-year spending decisions and projects or the one-year delay or budget amendment required to obtain authority to spend the savings. - For the 2019 budget, a 1.85% shrinkage reduction from gross salaries allows savings of \$136,581 in gross salary to be budgeted elsewhere. - At the end of 2017, at least 41 employees were eligible to accept KPERS full or reduced retirement so salary savings should be expected.
+The cost of the pay increases to be paid in 2020 is estimated at about \$124,400. - The shrinkage concept, which in previous years funded 98.5% of the gross salaries and related percentage-based fringe benefits for regular staff, has been continued for 2020 as a way to anticipate savings and better plan/fund library operations and the funding matrix initiatives to fulfill the strategic plan.
+It will also assist with avoiding last minute, end-of-year spending decisions and projects or the one-year delay or budget amendment required to obtain authority to spend the savings. - For the 2020 budget, a 1.85% shrinkage reduction from gross salaries allows savings of \$144,063 in gross salary to be budgeted elsewhere. - At the end of 2018, at least 40 employees were eligible to accept KPERS full or reduced retirement so salary savings should be expected.